stackbit/jamstackthemes/content/theme/jekyll-jek.md

   - Portfolio
 date: 2021-06-26T15:29:54.000Z
 github_branch: master
+description: >-
-description: Jek is a minimalist jekyll theme putting the power of color schemes in the user’s hands.
+  Jek is a minimalist jekyll theme putting the power of color schemes in the user’s hands.
 Toggle between schemes hassle-free, create new ones on the go, and store settings in-browser.
-stale: true
+stale: false
 ---

 Jek is a minimalist Jekyll theme putting the power of color schemes in the user's hands.
 Toggle between schemes hassle-free, create new ones on the go, and store settings in-browser.